Classes meet once a week at scheduled time

 - All hair must be pulled back.

-- Ballet: Leotard, pink/tan tights, dance skirt (black jazz pants for boys).
-Shoes: pink leather or canvas ballet shoes; pink for girls, black for boys (no house shoes or fabric soles).
+- Ballet: Leotard, tights (suggested color: pink), dance skirt (black jazz pants for boys).
+Ballet shoes: pink leather or canvas ballet shoes (girls) black ballet shoes (boys) No house shoes or fabric soles.

 - Hip Hop: Loose fitting and comfortable clothing; yoga pants/capris and athletic top.
-(Class often includes sliding on the floor.)
-Shoes: Black jazz shoes or clean tennis shoes with socks.
+Shoes: black jazz shoes or clean tennis shoes with socks.

-- Poms Dance: Black dance pants, leotard and/or athletic/comfortable top, black jazz shoes.
+- Poms Dance: Black dance/athletic pants, leotard and/or athletic comfortable top, tights (suggested color: Tan); Shoes: black jazz shoes.

-- Lyrical: Comfortable clothing - preferably leggings/capris.
+- Lyrical: Comfortable clothing - leggings/capris, leotard & tights, athletic top/flowy top.
 Shoes: Ballet shoes, Foot Undeez, or Barefoot.

 Where can I buy dance attire?